 The accumulation phase is the first phase of your SMSF and refers to when you're actively contributing to your SMSF.
 You can't use funds in your SMSF while it's in the accumulation phase without penalty.

 You also don't get to pick when you enter the retirement phase of your SMSF.
-For those born after 1st of July 1964, you can't touch your SMSF pension until you're 60 years old - although there are a couple of exceptions to this like terminal illness, permanent physical or mental incapacity.
+For those born after the 1st of July 1964, you can't touch your SMSF pension until you're 60 - although there are a couple of exceptions to this, like terminal illness, and permanent physical or mental incapacity.

 There are also two different types of SMSF pensions you'll need to consider, based on your employment status - a transition to retirement pension and an account-based pension.

 A transition to retirement pension is an SMSF pension that allows you to keep working and receive a pension.
 You must have reached your preservation age to do this though and there are limits on how much you can pay out of your assets per year (10%).
 But it's a great way to earn an income and take advantage of pension tax benefits.
-If you're under 65 years old, you'll still pay 15% tax on capital gains and income from an SMSF.
-If you're over 65 years old, you'll pay no tax on capital gains or income from an SMSF.
+If you're under 65, you'll still pay a 15% tax on capital gains and income from an SMSF.
+If you're over 65, you'll pay no tax on capital gains or income from an SMSF.

 Once you’ve set up your SMSF, you can invest in a huge variety of assets in the accumulation phase, including crypto.

-As we said earlier, one of the huge benefits of a crypto SMSF is the tax breaks that come with it.
+As we said earlier, one of the most significant benefits of a crypto SMSF is the tax breaks that come with it.

 So… what are the downsides?